photoprism/photoprism/README.md

 Our members [enjoy additional features](https://www.photoprism.app/kb/personal), including access to [interactive world maps](https://try.photoprism.app/library/places), and can join our private chat room to [connect with our team](https://www.photoprism.app/about/team).
 We currently have the following membership options:

 - You can [sign up directly on our website](https://link.photoprism.app/membership) and pay with credit card or SEPA through Stripe, so you don't need to [link an external account](https://www.photoprism.app/kb/activation) and can easily upgrade or downgrade at any time
-- Alternatively, [Patreon](https://link.photoprism.app/patreon) supports additional currencies, payment with PayPal, and lets you choose between monthly and annual billing for all tiers
+- Alternatively, [Patreon](https://link.photoprism.app/patreon) also supports PayPal, additional currencies, and lets you choose between monthly and annual billing for all tiers

 If you currently support us through [GitHub Sponsors](https://link.photoprism.app/sponsor), you can also [register on our website](https://my.photoprism.app/register) and use the *Activate GitHub Sponsors Membership* button to link your account.
 For details on this and how to [link your Patreon account](https://www.patreon.com/pledges), see our [Activation Guide](https://www.photoprism.app/kb/activation).